-Talc products like Johnson's Baby Powder have been linked to ovarian cancer.
-Hundreds of women have filed lawsuits against Johnson & Johnson.
+Talc products like Johnson's Baby Powder have been linked to ovarian cancer and mesothelioma.
+Thousands have filed lawsuits against Johnson & Johnson.

-For decades, companies exposed millions of workers to asbestos.
-As a result, every year thousands of Americans are diagnosed with mesothelioma, a disease linked to asbestos.
+For decades, millions of workers may have been exposed to asbestos.
+Every year thousands of Americans are diagnosed with mesothelioma, a disease linked to asbestos.